pokeclicker/pokeclicker-wiki/data/Hatchery/overview_description.md

 ## Chople + [[Berries/Yache]]/[[Berries/Haban]]

-A slightly more complex strategy for planting Chople berries is to plant berries that decrease growth rates ([[Berries/Yache]] or [[Berries/Haban]]) between each of the rows of Chople berries.
-While this takes Chople berries longer to grow, it also results in longer wither times for Chople berries.
-While this doesn't appear to be incredibly challenging to accomplish, and uses only 4th generation berries, the berries on the ends of each row receive a diminished growth aura effect relative to more central berries on the farm.
-This can make timing simultaneous ripeness of all berries on the farm challenging.
+A slightly more complex strategy for planting Chople berries is to plant berries that decrease decay rates ([[Berries/Yache]] or [[Berries/Haban]]) between each of the rows of Chople berries as it results in longer wither times for Chople berries.

 **Egg Step Bonus: 1.56x**
 ::: table-mutations